 Supply Chain Planning Software to Reduce Logistics Risks and Boost Profits

-FinanceOnline.com reports 56% of retailers describe the period of the COVID-19 pandemic as one causing “moderate disruptions.”
-And supply chain planning (SCP) software helps to manage and optimize costs, prevent delayed shipments or logistics errors, support customer service and communication, and assists in forecasting and decision-making.
+Supply chain planning (SCP) software helps to manage and optimize costs, prevent delayed shipments or logistics errors, support customer service, and communication, and help forecasting and decision-making.
 All these features are possible due to the logistics software solutions that assist businesses to operate under a complicated pandemic and highly competitive modern environment.

-The supply chain management (SCM) software market is expected to grow to $19,023 million compared to $14,655 in 2019 as calculated by BusinessResearchCompany.
-The blog went on to explain that these figures were greatly influenced by the “internet penetration, emerging retail markets growth, and a variety of benefits” SCP software presents to the businesses.
-We decided it’s high time to shed some light in our blog on how technologies implemented in certain software solutions can assist your business in designing effective supply chain planning for better revenues.
+Procurementtactics.com forecasts that the global supply chain market value will increase from $15.85 billion in 2019 to $37.41 billion in 2027.
+The blog went on to explain that these figures were greatly influenced by the “internet penetration, emerging retail markets growth, and a variety of benefits” SCP software presents to businesses.

 What Is Supply Chain Planning

 TechTarget papers distinguish that SCP is a part of SCM alongside supply chain execution (SCE).
 For a living example of supply chain planning, Willy Shih, a professor of Management Practice at Harvard Business School, spent 28 years in the logistics industry and presented examples of what a supply chain is and what the basic mistakes of supply chain planning are.

 This presentation was given in the TEDx Talks format with the funny slogan: “What Toilet Paper Can Teach Us About Supply Chain Planning.”
 In the video, he talks about observing people hoarding toilet paper early in the pandemic, and decided to use it as an example of what product features we consider during SCP implementation: